visgl/deck.gl/docs/upgrade-guide.md

 In older versions of deck, we used to set `UNPACK_FLIP_Y_WEBGL` by default when creating textures from images.
 This is removed in v8.0 to better align with [WebGL best practice](https://github.com/KhronosGroup/WebGL/issues/2577).
 As a result, the texCoords in the shaders of `BitmapLayer`, `IconLayer` and `TextLayer` are y-flipped.
 This only affects users who extend these layers.

+Users of `SimpleMeshLayer` with texture will need to flip their texture image vertically.

 The change has allowed us to support loading textures from `ImageBitmap`, in use cases such as rendering to `OffscreenCanvas` on a web worker.

 ##### projection system